Director of Internet Solutions, Blackbaud

 Almin has also served in senior roles ranging from software development to quality management to strategic planning.
 He not only drove the strategic planning process (2010-2015) for the Canadian Red Cross but also participated on a working group that contributed to the 10-year strategy for the International Federation of the Red Cross and Red Crescent Societies.
 Prior to the Canadian Red Cross, Almin was in both a Six Sigma Black Belt role and Director of Product Development for QuickBooks and Quicken for Intuit Canada.
 In 2002, he received his MBA from Queen's University.

 Almin is on the National Board for the CIO Association of Canada.
 In his spare time he enjoys spending time with his wife Charlene and working on his photography.
-First term runs through 2015.
+First term runs through Spring 2016.

 Eileen holds a B.A. in Computer Science from Hunter College, and a J.D. from Yale Law School.
-First term runs through 2015.
+First term runs through Spring 2016.

 Want an easy way to follow NTEN's board on Twitter?
 Check out the board list!